TheJoobn/Poker_Stat_Tracker/README.md

 **NEEDED FUNCTIONS OR IMPROVEMENTS:**

--Input starting amount for sit and go
+- Input starting amount for sit and go

--Ability to enter a string of multiple commands or some other way to increase operation speed.
+- Ability to enter a string of multiple commands or some other way to increase operation speed.